Soni-Shivam/CodeWars-HackStreetBoys/README.md

 # 🎮 Clash Royale Strategy Competition - HackStreetBoys

 A **Python-based game simulator** for strategic match analysis between competing team algorithms.
 This project extends the original game engine provided by **WnCC IIT Bombay** for CodeWars V5, implementing headless operation and parallel simulation architecture for computationally efficient strategy optimization.
+The optimal strategy as proposed can be found under /Teams

 ## 📁 Project Structure